How much does a WordPress website cost?

 WordPress.org is the option when you need more control and flexibility over your website.
 However, it does take more work.
-You’ll need your own domain name, which for businesses is a plus for branding, but of course comes at additional cost.
+You’ll need your own domain name, which for businesses is a plus for branding, but also comes at additional cost.

 Different from WordPress.org, WordPress.com is a hosted service where the server is fully managed by WordPress.
-You do not need to download the software or manage a server and in some cases you do not have to pay for anything.
+You don’t need to download the software or manage a server and in some cases you don’t have to pay for anything.

-It is therefore used by many bloggers, however – businesses tend to opt for WordPress.org websites due to the strict limitations associated with WordPress.com.
-For example, you are restricted by the number of available themes and limited functionality and as such, customisation is finite.
+It’s therefore used by many bloggers, however businesses tend to opt for WordPress.org websites due to the strict limitations associated with WordPress.com.
+For example, you’re restricted by the number of available themes and limited functionality and as such, customisation is finite.